-The Biennial of Flamenco it is celebrated in Seville lighting its streets of this art and passion.
-For almost 40 years when September of even years arrives, Seville is immersed in flamenco.
-From September 6 to 30, a program is offered where the most renowned artists who come to delight with their art sing, dance and play.
-A city that turns fully to an ingrained feeling.
-Singers, dancers and guitarists take to the stage for Sevillians, amateurs, and purists of this art.
-Seville is flooded with whining and the torn sound of the Spanish guitar.
-Of the chiming of the palms and heels with the zapateado.
-From the Lope de Vega Theater to the Plaza de Toros de la Real Maestranza it is placed under the feet of these artists.
+The Bienal de Flamenco takes over Seville, lighting up its streets with this art and passion.
+For almost 40 years, every September of even-numbered years, Seville dives deep into flamenco.
+From September 6th to 30th, there's a program featuring the most renowned artists singing, dancing, and playing, all here to delight you with their art.
+It's a city that fully embraces a deeply rooted feeling.
+Singers, dancers, and guitarists take to the stage for Sevillians, fans, and purists of this art.
+Seville is filled with the soulful cries and the strumming sound of the Spanish guitar, the rhythmic clapping of hands, and the tapping of heels with the zapateado.
+From the Lope de Vega Theater to the Real Maestranza Bullring, these artists command every stage.

 The best flamenco music